auraoupa/perf-pangeo-deployments/README.md

-# Performance tests on various pangeo deployments
+# Benchmarking the french HPC PANGEO deployments

-This repo gathers the results of some performance tests done with PANGEO ecosystem deployed on several machine.
+This repo gathers the results of some performance tests done with PANGEO ecosystem deployed on several machines.

 The idea is to compare the machines on one simple computation that involves a lot of data.

-I also want to know if every machine is scalable : more workers => computation faster ?
+I also want to know if every machine is scalable : more workers/memory/cores => computation faster ?

 Also the format of the data (multiple netcdf files or zarr archive), the impact of the filestystem type on the opening and the impact of the chunk size will be briefly investigated.

 ## Description of Pangeo deployments